mothur/mothur.github.io/_wiki/get.sharedseqs.md

 ### label

 There may only be a couple of lines in your list file that you are interested in.
-You could either manually delete the lines you aren\'t interested in from you list file or use the label option.
+You could either manually delete the lines you aren't interested in from you list file or use the label option.

     mothur > get.sharedseqs(list=abrecovery.fn.list, group=abrecovery.groups, label=0.04-0.82)